 - When it comes to pumpkin, my first choice is always Hokkaido.
-It is the most flavorful pumpkin I know and the best thing about is that you don't have to peel it.
+It is the most flavorful pumpkin I know, and the best thing about it is that you don't have to peel it.
 Butternut squash also tastes great, but you will have to peel that.
 Any other sort of flavorful pumpkin is fine.

 - Use your favorite curry powder, but adjust the quantity depending on the heat of the mixture.
 The one I used is not particularly hot, a little bit, but mild enough for the children to be able to eat the soup as well.

-- You can also use curry paste, which in most cases is even better than the dry spice mixture.
-Adjust the quantity in this case as well, curry paste is usually hotter than curry powder.
+- You can also use curry paste, which in most cases, is even better than the dry spice mixture.
+Adjust the quantity in this case as well; curry paste is usually hotter than curry powder.

-How to make it?
+How to make pumpkin soup with sweet potatoes?

-- Blend the soup and adjust the taste with salt and lemon juice.
+- Blend the soup (6) and adjust the taste with sea salt and lemon juice.
 Start with one or two teaspoons of freshly squeezed lemon juice and add more according to taste.

 - Garnish with fresh chopped parsley.
 Coriander can be used instead.